tobyweston/blog/source/_posts/2012-10-06-sending-messages-vs-method-invocation.md

 ## Roundup

 For me, the challenge of working with object-oriented designs is keeping my object-oriented head on.
 It's easy to slip into a procedural or functional way of coding but when the domain fits, I find that object-oriented solutions just *click*.
 To that end, I jump on any tool that helps remind me to think in terms of objects and their intercommunication, behaviours not accessors (tell don't ask).
-I find the message sending metaphor useful in reminding me.
+I find the message sending metaphor useful in doing just that.

 ## References